Teachinghearts |

 In fact our existence is the result of the random choices of our parents.

-- Vessels of Mercy.
+- Vessels Of Mercy.

-He Has a Plan
+He Has A Plan

 He saw what He could do to make more people live and He made a plan.